Spectrum & Development

 This Center is more than a building.

 It’s a shared commitment.
-A community-built space where autistic, neurodiverse, and developmentally disabled individuals and their families can find connection, navigation, and care.
-And yes, it’s a place where the broader community is welcome too.
+A community-built space where the whole community is welcome to join us as we value and support autistic, neurodiverse, and developmentally disabled individuals and their families who find connection, support with systems navigation, and care.
+Be reminded, this is a place where the broader community is welcome!
 Community only works if everyone has a seat at the table.

 💙 With Gratitude